Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of orthogonal/unitary matrices

 \section{Matrix factorizations of orthogonal/unitary matrices}

-The classical compact Lie groups are the unitary groups, $\ortho{n}$, $\un{n}$ and $\un{n, \mathbb{H}}$, denoted at once by $\Un_\beta(n)$.
-(A reader maybe familiar with the symbol $\symp{n}$ or $\usp{2n}$ instead of $\un{n, \mathbb{H}}$.)
-As Cartan classified in his pioneering works \cite{Cartan1, Cartan2}, there are seven infinite families of (Riemannian) compact symmetric spaces. column 2 modulo column 3 ($U/K$) of Table \ref{tab:cartanss} are the seven Riemannian compact symmmetric spaces.
+The classical compact Lie groups are the three $\beta$-unitary groups, $\ortho{n}$, $\un{n}$ and $\un{n, \mathbb{H}}$, denoted at once by $\Un_\beta(n)$ (often denoted by the symbol $\symp{n}$ or $\usp{2n}$).
+As Cartan classified in his work \cite{Cartan1,cartan1927certaines,Cartan2}, there are seven infinite families of (Riemannian) compact symmetric spaces $U/K$.
+Column 2 modulo column 3 ($U/K$) of Table \ref{tab:cartanss} are the seven Riemannian compact symmmetric spaces.

+The factorizations are categorized into six categories.
+We denote them by $\fact{1}$ through $\fact{6}$.
+Note that $\fact{1}$ and $\fact{2}$ are KAK decompositions.\footnote{For the compact symmetric spaces BD$\RN{1}$, A$\RN{3}$, C$\RN{2}$ it is possible to have different $K_\sigma, K_\tau$ by changing the parameters of the involution.
+Thus, they are classified along the $\kak$ decomposition and will be discussed in Section \ref{sec:csdecomposition}.} Using the $\beta$-symbols (Table \ref{tab:translation}) discussed in Section \ref{sec:dictionary}, the generalized Cartan triple \eqref{def:gencartantriple}, $(G, K_\sigma, K_\tau)$ of each category is the following.

-The theory and computations of the compact $\kak$ decomposition is studied thoroughly by Matsuki in \cite{matsuki2002classification}.
-This section is the reinterpretation of his work, in terms of the matrix factorizations.
+The theory and computations of the compact $\kak$ decomposition are studied thoroughly by Matsuki in \cite{matsuki2002classification}.
+This section is the reinterpretation of his work, in terms of matrix factorizations.
 The full list of matrix factorizations obtained in this section is listed in Table \ref{tab:compactlist}.
-These factorizations are categorized into six categories, including the usual KAK decomposition.
-We denote them by $\fact{1}$ through $\fact{6}$.
-Using the $\beta$-symbols (Section \ref{sec:dictionary}, Table \ref{tab:translation}), the generalized Cartan triple $(G, K_\sigma, K_\tau)$, \eqref{def:gencartantriple} of each category is the following.
+For readers familiar with Cartan's classification (Table \ref{tab:cartanss}) we also have Cartan types for the $\kak$ decomposition (column 3) which is the combination of the two corresponding Cartan types of $G/K_\sigma$, $G/K_\tau$.